Script editor in Jitterbit Studio

 Scripts created within a transformation, either on a target field or on a node, are limited to Jitterbit Script language.

 Scripts are opened in edit mode by default.
-To open the script in test mode, use the toggle in the top right to select Test:
+To open the script in test mode, use the Edit/Test toggle to select Test.

 For further details, see Script testing.